flaszlo2000/Zelda/progress.md

 ### p1) (doing)
 - refactor player.py and create abstractions for entities:
+    - [x] entities/player.py can be drawn with NormalTile
+    - [] use new entities/player.py for the character

 - make sound disabled

 ### p2)
 - trial ee listener
-- reconstruct folder and file structure
+- reconstruct folder and file structure:
+    - [x] level_handler folder:
+        - [] data_loader into this folder, with image_provider
 - enemies